mcu-tools/mcuboot/docs/encrypted_images.md

 The image header needs to flag this image as `ENCRYPTED` (0x04) and a TLV with the key must be present in the image.
-When upgrading the image from `slot1` to `slot0` it is automatically decrypted (after validation).
-If swap upgrades are enabled, the image located in `slot0`, also having the `ENCRYPTED` flag set and the TLV present, is re-encrypted while swapping to `slot1`.
+When upgrading the image from the `secondary slot` to the `primary slot` it is automatically decrypted (after validation).
+If swap upgrades are enabled, the image located in the `primary slot`, also having the `ENCRYPTED` flag set and the TLV present, is re-encrypted while swapping to the `secondary slot`.

 ## Threat model

-The encrypted image support is supposed to allow for confidentiality if the image is not residing on the device or is written to external storage, eg a SPI flash being used for slot1.
+The encrypted image support is supposed to allow for confidentiality if the image is not residing on the device or is written to external storage, eg a SPI flash being used for the secondary slot.

 It does not protect against the possibility of attaching a JTAG and reading the internal flash memory, or using some attack vector that